SebastianMartinezSWE/cs-684-team-blue/test-cases/sprint 4 API test cases.md

 - **Fail:**
   - If the response code is not 200
-  - the articles are not returned inescending order starting with the most recent.
+  - the articles are not returned in descending order starting with the most recent.